 Once your landing page is published and ready to go, blast out an email to your email list promoting your pre-launch.
 Similar to the landing page, you want to be effective and concise, but a little more exclusive with your tone.

 This part is different for everyone, depending on where they’re most active online.
 Promote your pre-launch wherever you have existence, no matter how small, but focus most of your energy where you know your die-hard fans are.
 Go beyond the basic posts of your landing page, existing copy and explainer videos for those platforms you perform best on.

 For instance, if you’re a YouTuber, maybe create a casual video explaining your to-be video business and asking for their support.
-If you’re huge on Instagram, consider going live to explain your upcoming service to your followers.
+If you’re huge on Instagram, consider going live and posting on Instagram to explain your upcoming service to your followers.

 You don’t want to exhaust your audience with your pre-launch, so much that the actual launch is underwhelming and boring.
 Your pre-launch should just be a powerful but modest nudge, meant to capture the audience paying the most attention to you.
 Send one email, and another one a week before launch.
 Make your pre-launch a one-day thing on social media, then let your following digest your information.
 Don’t overkill, because you’ll go all out with your actual launch.

 And that’s it!
 When you follow these steps to pre-launching, you’ll find your most eager customers (the most valuable ones) signing up for updates, paying for your service, and helping create and spread the buzz you need to make your actual video business launch a major success.